singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 ===================

-A registry consists of a database of local containers files, which are added to LMOD as executables for your user base.
+A registry consists of a database of local containers files, which are added to the module system as executables for your user base.
 This typically means that you are a linux administrator of your cluster, and shpc should be installed for you to use (but your users will not be interacting with it).